I chat with a series of friends and co-creators about ideas, projects and structures that have the potential to change how we live in the world.

 In this episode we describe what karma is and how we’ve worked with it in our sessions, particularly focusing on healing the masculine and feminine energies.

-The podcast episode in which we discuss societal sexual shadows, the sacred nature of sex and the key to some of the deepest spiritual experiences being liberated eros.
+The podcast episode in which we discuss societal sexual shadows and the key to some of the deepest spiritual experiences being liberated eros.

 I also describe the experience of receiving a VR blow-job, as a social experiment.
 There is much giggling around the discussion of it but it leads to some pretty interesting discussion on gender roles and expectations.